In order to attend Selkirk College you must meet the admission requirements for the College and for the program you wish to enrol in.

 All applicants must complete and submit the following questionnaire at least one week prior to their scheduled interview date.
+Please note that a Selkirk College application should be put in for this program BEFORE submitting an applicant questionnaire.

 Please download using our online form to submit the questionnaire.